Langtang-trek

 • Twin-sharing rooms as standard arrangement

-Note: Single rooms are easily available in Kathmandu and trekking regions at lower elevations but might be difficult to find at higher elevations
+• Single rooms easily available at lower elevations but difficult at higher elevations

 Frequently Asked Questions